GameBrief · Guides

 What are relics and how do I use them?
 Passive items found in shops and rewards.
 They change how your dice behave on trigger conditions.
 Bomb dice relics and Amplify relics are the strongest general-purpose pickups.
 Build around relics that match your dice type.

 How do you unlock classes?
 Some unlock from the start, others require specific in-run conditions.
 The Archer is the most commonly asked about.
-Class unlock guide coming this week.
+See the Rune Dice class unlock guide for every condition and the fastest route.

 What is NG+ in Rune Dice?
 A harder difficulty mode unlocked after your first clear.
 Enemies scale up, new modifiers appear, but you start fresh each run.
 Select it at the class choose screen.

 Is Rune Dice worth it?
 Yes for fans of short-session roguelikes.
-79% Mostly Positive on Steam (356 reviews, May 2026).
-Main critique: runs feel short for players wanting extended content, NG+ is the replayability answer.
+Mostly Positive on Steam (~950 reviews).
+Label is correct; count has grown past 850.

 About the author